PersonaAgent: Bridging Memory and Action for Personalized LLM Agents: Experimental Details

 \section{Experimental Details}

 We implement all agentic method on top of LangChain~\citep{langchain2022}.
 For the tools including the wiki search and memory retrieval, the description prompts are detailed in Appendix~\ref{app:tools}.
-We follow PAG~\citep{richardson2023integrating} to summarize the user behaviors into user profile for our initial semantic memory.
-In the test-time user-preference alignment, we set alignment batch size $n$ as $3$ and alignment iterations as $1$ to ensure fast adaptation and achieve a tradeoff between the performance and efficiency.
+We follow PAG~\citep{richardson2023integrating} to summarize the user behaviors into user profile for our initial semantic memory. { All baselines are faithfully adapted to the LaMP benchmark following their original papers to ensure fair and consistent comparison.
+In particular, prompting~\citep{salemi2024lamp}, RAG~\citep{salemi2024lamp}, and PAG~\citep{richardson2023integrating} are implemented using the official LaMP experimental protocols, while agentic baselines (ReAct~\citep{yao2023react} and MemBank~\citep{zhong2024memorybank}) are implemented under a unified tool interfaces.} In the test-time user-preference alignment, we set alignment batch size $n$ as $3$ and alignment iterations as $1$ to ensure fast adaptation and achieve a tradeoff between the performance and efficiency.
 Following the setting in LaMP~\citep{salemi2024lamp}, the number of retrieved memories is set as $4$ by default.
 To ensure reproducibility, we fix the LLM sampling temperature at 0.1, rendering outputs effectively deterministic.
-All experiments were run on Amazon Bedrock~\citep{amazonbedrock2023}.
-For the performance evaluation, we follow the official LaMP benchmark protocol across the four decision-making tasks defined, using the prescribed metrics.
+All experiments were conducted on Amazon Bedrock~\citep{amazonbedrock2023} with a single run. { For agentic baselines, we enable Wikipedia search tools where applicable, and for MemoryBank we follow the original memory mechanism while adapting the stored memory units to LaMP-style interaction events to ensure compatibility with the dataset and fairness in comparison.} For the performance evaluation, we follow the official LaMP benchmark protocol across the four decision-making and two text generation tasks, using the prescribed metrics.
 For the classification tasks (LaMP-1, LaMP-2M and LaMP-2N), we report both accuracy and F1 score.
-For the regression task (LaMP-3), we instead report mean absolute error (MAE) and root mean squared error (RMSE).
+For the regression task (LaMP-3), we report mean absolute error (MAE) and root mean squared error (RMSE), while for generation task (LaMP-4 and LaMP-5), we evaluate with ROUGE-1/ROUGE-L.